Milwaukee Updates the M18 Fuel 3-in-1 Backpack Vacuum with Several Notable Changes

 One criticism we had with the previous M18 FUEL 3-in-1 backpack vacuum was that the power switch was in an inconvenient location.
 For the new model, Milwaukee introduced a much handier power control system, with a tethered remote that stores in two locations: one on the body of the vacuum and one on the right shoulder strap.

-The controls themselves are simple— just a power button and a mode button to switch between power settings.
+The controls themselves are simple— just a power button and a mode button to switch between the two power settings.

 How Does it Compare?